imoiwm/PMASinfonia/README.md

    - Chrome for Windows 10
    - Note: Some client-side input validation will not work for iphones.
 Additionally, iphones were not tested.
  - What external libraries/frameworks did you used?
-   - Bootstrap 5 (css (local, changed the primary color) and javascript (CDN)).
+   - Bootstrap 5 (CSS (stored locally and on the repo) and JavaScript (CDN)).
-   - PHPMailer (installed via composer).
+   - PHPMailer (installed via Composer).
    - `calendar.js` was borrowed from a site (https://www.sliderrevolution.com/resources/html-calendar/) and modified to also display the location and links.
    - `moment.js`: was used in the `calendar.js` file (CDN).
    - `encrypt.php` used code taken from a site (https://levelup.gitconnected.com/encryption-in-php-cf3ca98f4287).
  - What starter code you used?
-   - The examples on W3Schools for various php files.
+   - The examples on W3Schools for various PHP files.
+   - Refer to the question above for our calendar widget and other elements (e.g. Bootstrap).
  - The code you actually changed?
-   - The javascript code for the `calendar.js` file to have location and links.
+   - The JavaScript code for the `calendar.js` file to have location and links.
-   - The php code for `encrypt.php` file to use our preferred method of encryption.
+   - The PHP code for `encrypt.php` file to use our preferred method of encryption.
+   - Some slight color changes in our Bootstrap CSS stylings (`bscolors.css`) to make our website more consistent.

 #### Hierarchy
 The repository is divided between the `container`, `processes`, `sql`, `img`, and `styles` directories.